mpaulacaldas/git-with-stata/README.md

 ### What are the main disadvantages?

+- No informative messages, that you would get by using another terminal, like Git Bash.
-- No automatic text complition with the `Tab` key, as you would in Git bash.
+- No automatic text complition with the `Tab` key.
 - No syntax highlighting.

 ## Here are the steps I took to create this little example